hannes-hochreiner/sensor-node/README.md

 I choose to go with the EFM32ZG222F32, because it was fairly cheap and seemed to have good documentation.
 I also checked out Silicon Labs IDE and quite liked it.

-## Sensor
+## Sensor selection
-Tentatively the HIH-5030-001, but only because it seemed to be the cheapest.
+Adafruit Si7021 breackout board.
+Seems to be a good sensor, which I could get my hands on for a reasonable price.
+My preference would have been to use the sensor without the breackout board, but since it came in a leadless package I needed the breackout board.

-## Wireless
+## Wireless chip selection
 The Si4012, because it is cheap and has very good documentation.